chucktilbury/pargen/README.md

 ## Why?

 I built this because I don't like PEG parsers and LALR parsers are not flexible enough.
 I don't like PEG because it attempts to combine the scanner and the parser into a single input file, which clouds the actual grammar that is being developed.
-LALR parsers cannot parse syntax that is irregular, but there are many perfectly reasonable language constructs that are irregular.
+LALR parsers cannot (easily) parse syntax that is irregular, but there are many perfectly reasonable language constructs that are irregular.

 ## How?